 - √ This equipment is securely packaged at the time of shipment and upon arrival should be carefully inspected for damage prior to installing the equipment at the job site.
-Claims for damage (apparent or concealed) should be filed immediately with the carrier. - √ The cooling load of the area to be conditioned must be calculated and a system of the proper capacity selected.
-It is recommended that the area to be conditioned be completely insulated and vapor sealed. - √ Check the electrical supply and verify the power supply is adequate for unit operation.
+Claims for damage (apparent or concealed) should be filed immediately with the carrier. - It is recommended that the cooling load of the area to be conditioned should be calculated and a system of the proper capacity selected. - V Check the electrical supply and verify the power supply is adequate for unit operation.
 The system must be wired and provided with circuit protection in accordance with local building codes.
-If there is any question concerning the power supply, contact the local power company. - $\sqrt{}$ Verify the static pressure drop of the coil, filter, and duct work do not exceed the air delivery specs of the air handler.
+If there is any question concerning the power supply, contact the local power company. - √ Verify the duct system is appropriate for the air handler being installed.
+Please note that when replacing an existing system with lower air-flow, the duct system may require modification.